Key takeaways:

 Can puppies eat adult dog food?

 Puppies have different nutritional needs compared to adult dogs.
-The requirements for protein, fat, and certain vitamins are higher for healthy growth.
-Adult dog food, when fed to puppies, may lead to deficiencies, so always choose food formulated specifically for puppies.
+Their diet requires higher protein, fat, and specific vitamins.
+Always choose food formulated specifically for puppies.

 Just like humans, dogs need the right balance of nutrients to stay strong, energetic, and healthy.